 “Oh,” Cullen said, stiffly.
 “I… Of course.
 I got a bit, um… confused.”

-“I can see why you got confused,” Kate said, with a nervous laugh.
+“I can see why,” Kate said, with a nervous laugh.
 “I mean, here I was, running my hands all over you… Not that I wanted to!
 Or that you wanted me to.
 Or that you were enjoying it.
 Or that I…”

 Didn’t what, Cullen wondered?
 He hadn’t caught what she’d just said.
+He now couldn’t remember what he’d said back.
 Maker’s breath, his brain felt like it was stuck in quicksand.

 “I didn’t,” he repeated, muddling his way through.
 “Naturally not.”